mark-of-the-dead/formedix/README.md

-There's not a lot need to run this demo.
+There's not a lot needed to run this demo.
 Simply download and follow the setup instructions below.